 The perils of sugary beverages strike again.
-In a new evaluation from the famed Framingham Heart Study, scientist found that even modest consumption of sugary beverages was tied to a significant risk of developing prediabetes.
+In an evaluation from the famed Framingham Heart Study, scientist found that even modest consumption of sugary beverages was tied to a significant risk of developing pre-diabetes.
 For this study scientists followed the diets and health status of 1,685 adults over a 14-year period.
-Study subjects consuming an average of six, 12 ounce servings of sugary beverages (soda and or fruit drinks) weekly were 46 percent more likely to develop prediabetes.
+Study subjects consuming an average of six, 12 ounce servings of sugary beverages (soda and or fruit drinks) weekly were 46 percent more likely to develop pre-diabetes.

 There is now a solid body of evidence confirming that sugary beverages are uniquely fattening and disruptive to metabolic function.
 In fact, eliminating sugary beverages offers the greatest health returns of any dietary intervention.